cloudonlanapps/markdown_browser/README.md

 ## Support

-If you face any issue or have any enhancement suggestions, create [issue on github](https://github.com/cloudonlanapps/markdown_browser/issues) or contact me at cloudonlanapps (at) gmail (doc) com
+If you face any issues or have any enhancement suggestions, create an [issue on GitHub](https://github.com/cloudonlanapps/markdown_browser/issues) or contact me at <cloudonlanapps@gmail.com>.

 You may also send your pull request if you want to contribute.